-Jones says spy filmed England training, piles pressure on NZ
+Sharp-talker Jones says spy filmed England, lobs barbs at NZ

 “Everyone knows what everyone does — there are no surprises in world rugby anymore.
 That’s the great thing about the game, you just have to be good enough on the day.”

-One of the most experienced coaches in world rugby, Jones is known for throwing barbs ahead of big games and this may be an attempt to divert the pressure off his England players and onto the All Blacks.
+One of the most experienced coaches in world rugby, the 59-year-old Jones is widely known for employing mind games ahead of big test matches.
+The spy claim is likely an attempt to divert the pressure off his England players and onto the All Blacks, who are aiming to win a third straight World Cup title and become world champions for a record-extending fourth time.

-“Put up your hand if you think we can win,” he said to reporters, before adding: “There you go, so no one.
+“Put up your hand if you think we can win,” Jones said to reporters in a Tokyo hotel, before adding: “There you go, so no one.
 No one thinks we can win.
 There are 120 million Japanese people out there whose second team are the All Blacks.
 So there’s no pressure on us.

 “We’ve just got to have a great week, enjoy it, relax.
 Train hard and enjoy this great opportunity we’ve got.
 Whereas (the All Blacks) have got to be thinking about how they’re looking for their third (consecutive) World Cup and so that brings some pressure.”

-Jones added that the “busiest bloke in Tokyo this week” will be Gilbert Enoke, New Zealand’s mental skills coach.
+Jones said Gilbert Enoke, New Zealand’s mental skills coach, was in for a busy few days.

-“They have to deal with all this pressure of winning the World Cup three times (in a row) and it is potentially the last game for their greatest coach and their greatest captain, and they will be thinking about those things,” Jones said.
+“They have to deal with all this pressure of winning the World Cup three times (in a row) and it is potentially the last game for their greatest coach (Steve Hansen) and their greatest captain (Kieran Read), and they will be thinking about those things,” Jones said.
 “Those thoughts go through your head.
 It is always harder to defend a World Cup and they will be thinking about that and therefore there is pressure.”

+Jones was in his element by now, using every trick in his book.

+Asked about the Emperor Naruhito’s ascension to the Chrysanthemum Throne in a ceremony in Tokyo on Tuesday, thereby becoming Japan’s 126th emperor, Jones even found a way to link that to rugby.

 More AP Rugby World Cup: https://www.apnews.com/RugbyWorldCup and https://twitter.com/AP_Sports